polljoy/polljoy-web/README.md

 </script>
 ```

-All the parameters are optional.
-You can use these parameters to select the specific target users to answer your polls

-`DEVICE_ID` - your can pass your user's id, email or whatever unique key to identify your user.
+`DEVICE_ID` (optional) your can pass your user's id, email or whatever unique key to identify your user.
 If you webapp is running on mobile, it can be the mobile UUID.
-Your don't can skip this, plug-in will automatically create one for your from the HTTP AGENT and IP Address
+Your if you skip this, our plug-in will automatically create one for you from the HTTP AGENT and IP Address

-`USER_TYPE` - select either **Pay** or **Non-Pay** users of your app.
+`USER_TYPE` - select either **Pay** or **Non-Pay** users of your service.

-`APP_VERSION` - your app's version to be used as a poll selection criteria.
-This should match with your poll setting.
-Or set it as nil if you are not using.

-`LEVEL` - if your app is a game, this is your game level.
-This should match with your poll setting.
-Or set it as 0 if you are not using.

-`SESSION_COUNT` - if you have session control, you can pass this to match with your poll setting to get the correct poll for your user.
+`APP_VERSION` (optional) Set to nil if you prefer not to send it.
+Or you can choose to pass it. eg 1.0.35

+`LEVEL` (optional) Set as 0 if you prefer not to send it.
+If your app has levels you can pass them here. eg 34

+`SESSION_COUNT` (optional) Set it as 0 or you can manually send it. eg 3

-`TIME_SINCE_INSTALL` - if your app tracks how long your users have been using your app, you can pass this to select the right poll.
+`TIME_SINCE_INSTALL` (optional) If your app tracks how long your users have been using your app, you can pass this if desired.

-`TAGNAME,TAGNAME#RANGE` - if you app uses tags to select polls, you pass the tags here.
-Please remember this needs to match your settings in admin panel.
-For example, if you want to ask the specific question to male users that just turned adults, you can put the tag like this: `MALE,AGE#18`
+`TAGNAME,TAGNAME#RANGE` - (optional) Set to null if you aren't using them.
+If your app uses tags to select polls, pass them in string format with as many as you want to send - `TAG,TAG, ... ,TAG`.
+TAG is either in the format TAGNAME or TAGNAME:VALUE.
+They should match what you defined in the web console.
+An example of sending back user gender, number of friends and where the poll is being called from could be: `FEMALE,FRIENDS#88,SHOPSCREEN`

-### Handle callbacks from plug-in (optional)
+### Callbacks (optional)

-polljoy will inform your app at different stages when polls are downloaded, ready to show, user responded etc. App can optionally implement the javascript functions to control the app logic via callbacks from 'polljoy' object.
+polljoy will inform your app at different stages when polls are downloaded, ready to show, user responded etc. Your app can optionally implement the javascript functions to control the app logic via callbacks from 'polljoy' object.
 The javascript functions are:

  ``` javascript
  function PJPollNotAvailable(status);
  ```

-When there is no poll match with your selection criteria or no more polls to show in the current session.
+When there is no poll matching your selection criteria or no more polls to show in the current session.

 Status can be:
 0 - session registration success